Gaussian Splatting in Style: Related Work

 Neural style transfer is the task of transferring the style of a source image onto the target(or content) image\cite{gatys2016image}.
 It is a complex task as the transfer needs to preserve the information present in the target image.
 This problem can also be formulated as that of texture transfer, and was tackled in the works of \cite{efros1999texture, efros2023image,wei2000fast,kwatra2003graphcut} before the widespread adoption of neural networks.
 Later, the pioneering work of \cite{gatys2016image} successfully applied the use of neural networks to the task of style transfer.
 The work made use of a pretrained VGG\cite{simonyan2014vgg} to extract the semantic information from an image at different hierarchical levels. \cite{gatys2016image} optimized a loss function composed of two terms, content loss and style loss, which represented the similarity of the generated image with the content image and the style image respectively.
-The style loss was optimized by using the Gram matrix.
-The primary objective of Gram matrix was to encapsulate the correlations between the different features.
 Since \cite{gatys2016image} worked by running an optimization for each target and style image, it was not suitable for real-time applications.
 This was further improved by \cite{li2016precomputed, johnson2016perceptual, ulyanov2017improved, huang2017adain} by being real-time and providing the flexibility of general style conditioning.
 Additionally, the works of \cite{liu2017depth, ioannou2022depth} added the sophistication of monocular depth estimation for preserving the depth information present in the source image.
 Furthermore, works of \cite{huang2017real,gupta2017characterizing,gao2019reconet,chen2017coherent,chen2020optical,wang2020consistent} extended the work of 2D style transfer to a video sequence by making use of advancements in methods like optical flow\cite{dosovitskiy2015flownet}.
-However, \cite{huang2021learning} and our experiments show that simply extending 2D style transfer to 3D scenes result in visual artifacts such as blurriness and inconsistency across different views, as also depicted in \Cref{fig:intro_fig}.
+However, \cite{huang2021learning} and our experiments show that simply extending 2D style transfer to 3D scenes result in visual artifacts such as blurriness and inconsistency across different views, as also depicted in \Cref{fig:vanilla_methods}.